odadaj/image_processing_class/README.md

-# image_processing_class
+# Digital Image Processing
-Repo for image processing student assignments
+This Repo is for image processing student assignments and instructional notebooks